PrateekSingh009/Performance-Management-System/README.md

 # Performance-Management-System
 ## Description
-A Peroformance Management System Application for tracking the performance of the company's employees using the Feedback System.
+A Performance Management System Application for tracking the performance of the company's employees using the Feedback System.

 ## Features
 - User can either create a company or join a existing one via the unique company code.